tesfayecf/TradingBot/README.md

 Select the strategy parameters with the buttons above.

-Press the "Run Bot" button to strat the algorithm.
+Press the "Run Bot" button to start the algorithm.

 Live data will be displayed at the center of the window.